Sleggi/Sleggi/README.md

 ### Hi there 👋

 - ⚡ I'm interested in IT and everything in its orbit.
-- 🏆 I’m currently learning everything algorithms and data structures.
+- 🏆 I’m currently learning algorithms and data structures.

 - Get in touch - https://t.me/kirillsoltan
 - You can also find me here - https://gitlab.com/Sleggi